Home > Analyses > Utilities > Public Service Enterprise Group Incorporated

 Stock Price Action Analysis

-The weekly stock price chart for Public Service Enterprise Group Incorporated (PEG) over the past 100 weeks highlights key price fluctuations and trend developments:
+The weekly chart displays Public Service Enterprise Group Incorporated’s price movement over the past 100 weeks, highlighting key trends and volatility patterns:

 stock price